duderstadt-lab/mars-docs/examples/dynamic_fret.md

 ---

-#### <a name="9"></a> Data Exploration in Python
+#### <a name="9"></a> Exploration in Python

-Once you have completed the analysis steps above, you are left with a Molecule Archive containing the results from the complete analysis of Pos0 from Holliday junction dataset.
-To increase the number of observations, the workflow above should be repeated for additional positions (fields of view).
-We repeated the workflow for Pos1, Pos2, and Pos3.
-We then merged the Molecule Archives from all positions together for further analysis.
-This final Molecule Archive is available in the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository in the files [holliday_junction_merged.yama and accompanying holliday_junction_merged.yama.rover](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/dynamic).
+The final Molecule Archive from the steps above is available in the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository in the files [holliday_junction_merged.yama and accompanying holliday_junction_merged.yama.rover](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/dynamic).

 Final distributions are generated using the [dynamic FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/dynamic/dynamic_FRET_example.ipynb) provided in the [mars-tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).
 This notebook requires the file path to a local copy of [holliday_junction_merged.yama](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/dynamic) and Fiji as inputs.
 Please note that running the notebook requires the set-up of a new python environment.
 Directions to do so can be found in this [tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/).
 After running all cells several charts are generated showing E and S values for each stage of corrections and the fully correction distributions together with the results of kinetic analysis.